-Cafes, kiosks and restaurants run by surf clubs don’t always have the best reputation.
-But this is Noosa.
+Cafes, kiosks and restaurants run by surf clubs don’t always have the best reputation but this is Noosa.

 There are even high tables with stools at the rear of the deck to ensure everyone gets an ocean view.

 The menu has surf-inspired sections such as “big wave burgers” and “for the nippers” at very un-Noosa prices.

-Behind the hustle of Hastings Street and the busy beachfront lies a quieter Noosa best experienced from on the water.
+Behind the hustle of Hastings Street and the busy beachfront lies a quieter Noosa best experienced on the water.